Keynote Speaker: Alicia Cole

 Physician, Scientist, Dean

-Dr. Peter Hotez is Dean of the National School of Tropical Medicine, Professor of Pediatrics, and Professor of Molecular Virology and Microbiology at Baylor College of Medicine.
+Dr. Peter Hotez is dean of the National School of Tropical Medicine, Professor of Pediatrics, and Professor of Molecular Virology and Microbiology at Baylor College of Medicine.
 He is also the Director of the Texas Children’s Center for Vaccine Development and Texas Children’s Hospital Endowed Chair of Tropical Pediatrics.
-Additionally, Dr. Hotez is University Professor at Baylor University and a Fellow in Disease and Poverty at the James A Baker III Institute for Public Policy.
+Additionally, Dr. Hotez is a University Professor at Baylor University and a Fellow in Disease and Poverty at the James A Baker III Institute for Public Policy.

 Dr. Hotez was among the first to predict Zika’s emergence in the U.S. and has served on infectious disease task forces for two consecutive Texas Governors.
 As an internationally recognized physician-scientist in tropical diseases and vaccine development, he is called upon frequently to testify before Congress.
 While at the Clinton Global Initiative, Dr. Hotez co-founded the Global Network for Neglected Tropical Diseases.
 In 2017, he was named by Fortune magazine as one of the 34 most influential people in healthcare; in 2018, he was appointed by the U.S. State Department to serve on the Board of Governors for the U.S. Israel Binational Science Foundation.
 Dr. Hotez received the Sackler Award in Sustained Leadership from Research!America.